ubinity/webpcsc-firebreath/README.md

 ### Long version:

   * Download FireBreath from http://www.firebreath.org/
-  * Let's say FBPlugins is the firebreath root
+  * Let's say FBPlugins is the FireBreath root
   * Git clone pcsc project, you should have:   $(FBPlugins)/projects/PCSCBridge/PCSCBridge.cpp

-Note that this README.md will overide the one of firebreath if you git-clone in place.
+Note that this README.md will override the one of FireBreath if you git-clone in place.

-#### Under Linux:
+#### Rebuild the native GNU/Linux plugin:

      Before you start, please install libpcsclite libs to compile: apt-get install pcscd libpcsclite1 libpcsclite-dev